List of NHL longest losing streaks: Regular season

-This list contains only the top streaks consisting entirely of regular-season games.
+This list contains only the top streaks consisting entirely of regular-season games, minimum 14 games.

 Postseason

 This is a list of streaks recorded only in the playoffs.
-The list only features losing streaks stretched through multiple seasons.
+The list only features losing streaks stretched through multiple seasons, as the longest possible streak in a single playoff season is four games – eliminating the team from the playoffs.

 Winless streaks

 This list includes teams who had the longest winless streaks in NHL history.
 The streaks include ties, and consists only of regular season games.

 Pointless streaks

-This list includes all teams with the longest losing streaks without recording a point in NHL history.
+This list includes all teams with the longest losing streaks (14 or more games) without recording a point in NHL history.
 Starting with the 1999–2000 season, a team also receives a point for an overtime loss or (since 2005) shootout loss.
 Thus, the only way for modern NHL teams to achieve this dubious record is if all of their losses come in regulation.